 Tibetan Mastiff Breed Guide

-With roots in the Himalayan Mountains and Central Asia, the Tibetan Mastiff is thought to have stemmed from interbreeding with Tibetan wolves during prehistoric times.
+With roots in the Himalayan Mountains and Central Asia, the Tibetan Mastiff breed is thought to have stemmed from interbreeding with Tibetan wolves during prehistoric times.
 A natural defender and guardian, Tibetan Mastiffs traveled with traders and armies alike to protect their masters from predators.
-Brought to Europe in the mid-1800s and then to the United States in the 1970s this rare breed is known for its protective nature and unwavering loyalty.
+Brought to Europe in the mid-1800s and then to the United States in the 1970s, some characteristics this rare breed is known for are its protective nature and unwavering loyalty.

-Known for being extremely reliable guard dogs, you may be surprised to learn that Tibetan Mastiffs are not overly aggressive.
+Known for being extremely reliable guard dogs, you may be surprised to learn that Tibetan Mastiff behavior is not overly aggressive.
 Protective in nature, they take their time to size up strangers and are distinctly alert, always waiting with a watchful eye.
 Both loving and affectionate they aren’t emotionally needy which makes them great for owners who prefer a more independent dog.
 Tibetan Mastiffs often sleep during the day and are awake throughout the night ready to guard your property and home.

 A rather dominant though affectionate breed, Tibetan Mastiffs may not be fit for families with young children given their size and guardian-like disposition.
 At the end of the day, Tibetan Mastiffs adapt to their surroundings and can assume a more relaxed role when needed depending on their training and home environment.